-In connection with its opinion, Eight Advisory provided interim valuation reports to the Cnova transaction committee as of May 11, 2016 (which is referred to as the "May 11 interim valuation report") and July 30, 2016 (which is referred to as the "July 30 interim valuation report") and a final valuation report as of August 8, 2016 (which is referred to as the "August 8 final valuation report").
+In connection with its opinion, Eight Advisory provided interim valuation reports to the Cnova transaction committee as of May 11, 2016 (which is referred to as the "May 11 interim valuation report") and July 30, 2016 (which is referred to as the "July 30 interim valuation report"), as well as the August 8 final valuation report.
+The following summaries of the May 11 interim valuation report and the July 30 interim valuation report are qualified in their entirety by reference to the full text of the reports, which are included as Exhibits (c)(6) and (c)(7) to the Transaction Statement with the permission of Eight Advisory and are incorporated herein by reference.